FOR BUTTERFLIES & MOTHS

 BUCKTHORN and ALDER BUCKTHORN: Brimstone

-NETTLES: Comma, Red Admiral, Brimstone, Small Tortoiseshell and Peacock, and moths such as Plume Moth, Scarlet Tiger, Spectacle, Small Magpie and Snout
+NETTLES: Comma, Red Admiral, Brimstone, Small Tortoiseshell and Peacock, and moths such as Plume Moth, Jersey Tiger, Scarlet Tiger, Spectacle, Small Magpie and Snout

 Tip: Limit the spread of your nettles by growing them in a large container in a sunny corner.